LukasMFR/projet-php-e-commerce/README.md

-# AutoCar E-Commerce Website
+# Road Luxury E-Commerce Website

-Welcome to the repository for AutoCar, an e-commerce platform developed as a PHP project for school.
-AutoCar is designed to revolutionize the way customers shop for cars and puffs, providing a seamless online shopping experience.
+Welcome to the repository for Road Luxury, an e-commerce platform developed as a PHP project for school.
+Road Luxury is designed to revolutionize the way customers shop for cars and puffs, providing a seamless online shopping experience.

 ## About the Project

-AutoCar aims to provide a user-friendly platform to facilitate the easy purchase of cars and puffs.
+Road Luxury aims to provide a user-friendly platform to facilitate the easy purchase of cars and puffs.
 The project is developed using PHP and integrates various e-commerce functionalities to ensure a smooth and efficient shopping experience.

 ### Features